The Right to Celebrate

 Reason 1: Community spirit

-Public New Year celebrations play a crucial role in fostering a sense of community among its participants.
+Public celebrations play a crucial role in fostering a sense of community among its participants.
 These events offer rare opportunities for people to come together and strengthen their community spirit.
 They provide a unique sense of belonging in an increasingly fragmented world, and strengthen social bonds at a time when society desperately needs togetherness.
 They create shared memories that foster empathy, familiarity, and intergenerational connection.
 Hence, it is imperative to recognize the significance of public New Year celebrations, and ensure their continuity, for the betterment of the community as a whole.

 Reason 2: Commitment and accountability

-One reason New Year celebrations are important is the value of promises in general.
+One reason celebrations are important is the value of promises in general.
 When cities announce public celebrations, they enter into an implicit social contract with residents.
 Promises are considered to be oral contracts and, as such, a broken one constitutes a breach of public trust.
 Cities have a responsibility to honour commitments.

 When unavoidable cancellations occur, and relocation to a different venue is not an option, a city has the moral duty to compensate by providing alternative celebrations as soon as possible.
 Hence my idea for makeup festivities on non-holiday nights.
 By maintaining the integrity of promises and making them as solid as possible, trust and dependability can be fostered.